 Guides demonstrate good self-care and invest in their own mental, physical, and spiritual wellbeing and hygiene.

 Guides do not make false or exaggerated claims about psychedelics in their advertisement.
 Guides are sincere and forthcoming about what they can and cannot offer in terms of therapy and credentials and create clarity around the intentions of a session or retreat.
 Guides do not actively target vulnerable or desperate groups and individuals.

 Guide members show high integrity and awareness around claims and practice caution when talking about personal beliefs and convictions.
 They speak realistically about the nature of transformation.
 Guides aspire and act to avoid harmful dynamics that can arise around (charismatic) leaders, positions of power, and heightened suggestibility under the influence of a psychedelic substance.

 Guides that operate in the Netherlands have an understanding of and adhere to the Dutch laws, customs, and the different regulations that may apply to them and their work.

-External guides, third parties, and volunteers that work under the auspices of a guide also subscribe to this code.
+External guides, third parties and volunteers that work under the auspices of a member guide or organization also subscribe to this code.